SharanJaiswal/sboot/README.md

 Spring Beans: Java objects managed by Spring container (IoC container, contains and manages all beans which get created in them using @Component|@Bean).
 Created using @ComponentScan and classes with @Configuration during app bootUp.
 Time of object initialization: Eagerness(when booting up application, with Scope as singleton, default); Lazy(when needed, with scope Prototype, classes with @Lazy annotation initialized weather it's with @Component or w/o or with any bean initialization annotation).
-BeanLifecycle::: AppStart -> start IoC container -> Construct Beans -> Inject dependency into constructed beans -> @PostConstruct -> Use Bean -> @PreDestroy -> Bean Destroyed.
+BeanLifecycle::: AppStart -> start IoC container -> resolve dependency injected through constructor, adn then Construct Beans and run constructor -> Inject dependency into constructed beans(using reflection - field and setter injection) -> @PostConstruct -> Use Bean -> @PreDestroy -> Bean Destroyed.

 Bean Initialization: Eager - Lazy